 Automatic steps make it easier for you to enter the camper.

 The van has a 12V AC power system charged by solar panels (no need to plug into a camp site grid) and if you need 220V DC (normal EU household electrical plug), you need to turn on the inverter that is converting the 12V AC up to 220V DC.
 If the battery is drained let us say at night when the solar can not recharge it, you can always start the engine and let it idle for 15 minutes, the alternator of the van will recharge both batteries.

 Always be gentle and careful with everything :)

 In order to have warm water you need to heat it as it is shown in this clip.
 The van has a 20L tank that is heated by the propane system.
 You have to wait 15 minutes after turning on and then you will have nice, warm water.
 Water pump have to be on to heat the water!
-Should be on all the time anyways.
+Always turn off water heating after showering!

 Toilet how to

 Always open it when you sit down, flush with as less water as you can (so it does not get full so quickly) and then close it.